 For example, a company might be building software.
 It has to work out which cloud provider to use for this task.
 The CTO brings in the architect.
 This person has a decent working knowledge of all the big cloud platforms.
 They deliver a report detailing the pros and cons of each.
 Then they suggest one provider based on their knowledge of the software to be built.

 The Agree role

 The Agreer is complementary to the Recommender.
-They might not be an expert, but they have a decent level of knowledge.
+They might not be an expert, but they have decent knowledge.
 They don’t gather or condense data.
 Instead, they work with the Recommender to support the suggestion.
 This might involve compromise to gain accord.

 For example, the architect reports to the CTO.
 The CTO takes the Agree role here.
 The architect must convince the CTO of the suggested option.
 Only then will the CTO take the report to the other C-level execs.

 The Performer is a person who’ll turn the decision into reality.
 This is usually a team; more than one person.
 They take the decision and carry it out.